 In the world where everyone is online, costs of non-digitalization are too high to ignore.
 This is true for businesses for any size, any complexity.

 If you think your business is too small for any improvements, you are missing out on opportunities.
-Logistics software for small business makes it possible to:
+Logistics software development makes it possible to:

 - dramatically decrease operation time